 - Fun toothpaste flavors in chicken or beef can make the whole process easier.

 - Spot a tick?
 Put a drop of liquid soap to one end of a Q-Tip.
-Swab the tack a couple times, and lift it off.
+Swab the tick a couple times, and lift it off.
 The tick should be stuck to the cotton end and come right out.
 No hassle!

 - Having a hard time getting your dog settled?
 Reward them with some homemade dog treats!